iancze/Pysplotter/features.rst

 Switch from Linear to Log space
 Switch from wavelength to velocity space (also select from common lines to make zero velocity).

+Select which spectra are visible on the main plot screen.
+This will be accomplished through the Tix checkList extension.

 Import/Export
 ==================================================